AlecRust/wp-tut-updater-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+Please note:

+- `permissions` section is always required in your workflow for the action to
+  write to the repository
-**Note:** `permissions`, `env.GITHUB_TOKEN` and the "Allow GitHub Actions to
-create and approve pull requests" repository option are required for the action
+- "Allow GitHub Actions to create and approve pull requests" repository setting
-to create pull requests.
+  is required to create pull requests
+- The pull request author is set by `GITHUB_TOKEN` which unless overridden will
+  be the GitHub Actions bot user

 ## Usage